JetBrains/kotlin-web-site/docs/topics/visibility-modifiers.md

 >
 {type="note"}

-If you override a `protected` or a `internal` member and do not specify the visibility explicitly, the overriding member will also have the same visibility as the original.
+If you override a `protected` or an `internal` member and do not specify the visibility explicitly, the overriding member will also have the same visibility as the original.

 Examples: